 Arvinas Gives Back to Local Greater New Haven Community

-NEW HAVEN, Conn., Sept.
-30, 2022 (GLOBE NEWSWIRE) -- Arvinas, Inc. ARVN, a clinical-stage biotechnology company creating a new class of drugs based on targeted protein degradation, today announced that nearly 200 employees participated in the Company's inaugural "Arvinas Impact Day," a company-wide community service day benefiting organizations in the Greater New Haven area.
+/EIN News/ -- NEW HAVEN, Conn., Sept.
+30, 2022 (GLOBE NEWSWIRE) -- Arvinas, Inc. (Nasdaq: ARVN), a clinical-stage biotechnology company creating a new class of drugs based on targeted protein degradation, today announced that nearly 200 employees participated in the Company’s inaugural “Arvinas Impact Day,” a company-wide community service day benefiting organizations in the Greater New Haven area.

 “Giving back to the communities in which we work and live is an integral part of our values and who we are at Arvinas,” said John Houston, Ph.D., President and Chief Executive Officer at Arvinas.
 “The reach of these efforts, whether through volunteer groups, non-profit organizations, or other means, are made possible by the collective participation of our onsite, hybrid, and remote team members.
 We are proud that more than half of our employee base participated in Arvinas’ first Impact Day.”